bartvandebiezen/css-conventions/css-conventions.md

 ### Absolute sizes should be written in pixels instead of ems or rems.

 - A 'CSS px' is a reference pixel intended to scale in size depending on the 'typical' distance of an observer from the display.
-- Web browsers scale a design in pixels the same way they scale designs in em's or rem's.
+- Web browsers scale a design in pixels the same way they scale designs in ems or rems.
 Zooming even triggers media queries based on pixels.
 Essentially, web browsers make the reference pixel larger or smaller.
 - Makes it easier to integrate images or other media formats based on pixels in your layout.
 - Makes sure you don't get nummers like '0.29310344827586204em' (this is an actual used number).
 - Sizing in pixels reduces development time.